Why Is My Internet Slow & What Can I Do About It?

 Hardware is setup to ‘shape’ traffic, based on destination and source.
 Combined with Multi-Protocol Label Switching (MPLS), a managed router can be an efficient way to prioritize traffic and increase data speed, based on what it is most important.

-Managed routers and MPLS techniques allow an IT department or Network Engineer to prioritize traffic.
+Managed routers and MPLS techniques allow an IT department or Network Engineer to prioritize traffic and changing Google Workspace primary domain.
 This could be to a cloud based provider, such as Salesforce, Google Drive, or others.
 Many services can be prioritized, based on importance.